Glossary of Financial Controlling & BI Terms

 Compliance readiness is the state of financial reporting and data governance processes being sufficiently controlled, documented, and auditable to satisfy external regulatory requirements and audit scrutiny.

-Governance & Data TrustContribution Margin
+Data Governance & AI ReadinessContribution Margin

 Contribution margin is revenue minus variable costs, representing the amount available per unit or product to cover fixed costs and contribute to profit.

-Performance AnalysisControl Framework
+Performance & ProfitabilityControl Framework

 A control framework is a structured system defining the complete set of internal controls, their relationships, and how they collectively provide assurance over financial reporting and compliance.

-Governance & Data TrustConversational Analytics
+Data Governance & AI ReadinessConversational Analytics

 Conversational analytics enables users to query data and generate insights through natural language questions, without the need to write queries or navigate traditional BI interfaces.

-BI & AICost Driver
+BI & AICost Center

 A cost driver is the factor or activity that causes a cost to be incurred, enabling management to model how costs will change in response to changes in business operations.

-Performance AnalysisCost Structure
+Performance & ProfitabilityCost Structure

 Cost structure is the composition and proportions of different cost types within a business, which determines how profitability responds to changes in revenue and scale.